-The Board delegates its authority to the Executive Committee of the Bank ("ExCo") to manage the day-to-day activities of the Bank and its subsidiaries, Clarien Trust Limited and Clarien Investments Limited, and ensure that the Group's activities are consistent with the execution of business plans and strategy.
-In doing so the ExCo monitors and reviews business units' performance against plan, and the Group's activities' alignment to approved risk appetite metrics, thresholds and tolerances and adherence to policies approved by the Bank's Board.
+The Board delegates its authority to the Executive Committee of the Bank ("ExCo") to manage the day-to-day activities of all the Bank companies, and ensure that the Bank's activities are consistent with the execution of business plans and strategy.
+In doing so the ExCo monitors and reviews each business unit's performance against plan, and the Bank's activities alignment to approved risk appetite metrics, thresholds and tolerances and adherence to policies approved by the Bank's Board.

-The ExCo's responsibilities include the receipt, review and challenge of regular, at least quarterly, formal reports from the ExCo membership (comprised of the Executive Management Team for the Group) with respect to their area of responsibility, and comparison of each business unit's, and the Group's financial and operational performance against the Group's Strategic Plan.
+The ExCo's responsibilities include the receipt, review and challenge of regular, at least quarterly, formal reports from the ExCo membership (comprised of the Executive Management Team for the Group) with respect to their area of responsibility, and comparison of each business unit's, and the Bank's financial and operational performance against the Bank's Strategic Plan.